kamejosh/owlbear-hp-tracker/USAGE.md

 + The Battle Buttons

 The Token List Settings consist of the "Player Preview Toggle"-Button, "Toggle Battle Focus"-Button, and the "Sort by Initiative"-Section.
 When the "Player Preview" is active, the Token Images in the Token List display an approximation of what players will see (HP Bar, HP Text, AC).
-When activating "Battle Focus" the UI get's smaller and only shows the elements necessary to manage a battle.
+When activating "Battle Focus" the UI gets smaller and only shows the elements necessary to manage a battle.

 When the Sort by Initiative Checkbox is active you can choose between ascending and descending to automatically sort all tokens in all groups by initiative.
 New Tokens added to a group will also automatically be sorted by initiative.
 You will still be able to sort Tokens manually if they have the same initiative value and the same initiative bonus.